Yes, nonprofits can use giving lists instead of traditional donation forms, and in many cases, they perform significantly better.

 • Not ideal for operational funding alone

-When Nonprofits Should Use Gift Lists
+When Nonprofits Should Use Giving Lists

 Best Use Cases: